Path length: 25 miles

 County: St. Louis

-30 tornadoes were reported across parts of the 4 states on January 24, 1967.
+Thirty tornadoes were reported across parts of four states on January 24, 1967.
 Two in Missouri were given an F4 rating.
-This summary focuses in on the what the NWS deems the 4th worst tornado in history to hit the St. Louis Metropolitain Area.
+This summary focuses on what the National Weather Service deems the 4th worst tornado in history to hit the St. Louis Metropolitan Area.
 It is also the last F4 tornado to affect St. Louis.

 Damage Photos via The NWS St. Louis